 Just had to throw one in here of the dog – she is such a trooper!
 Poor thing was bitten unexpectedly while on our evening walk last sunday and has been dealing with the abcess and after-effects for the last week now.
 The anti-biotics are yummy because we give them to her with peanut butter, but for for the most part, you can tell she’s just not comfortable.
 This shot kind of typified her emotions of the past week, and the bokeh in the background fit the theme, so, as I said, just had to keep this one in.

 It’s fun testing new hardware because it always keep me active with my own gear (and I can draw comparisons that way), and I get to tweak my own style as well.
 The Sigma 70mm Macro is definitely one I plan on keeping in my bag for a long time, because the bokeh and sharpness are among my favorites.

 Which lens produces your favorite bokeh?
 Is it a macro?
 A zoom?
 Something else?
 What about your vendor preference?
 I’ve heard different vendors shape the blades of their apertures differently and the resulting bokeh can be quite markedly different.
 Share your own favorites and thoughts in the comments!
-Have a great day… Happy shooting… 🙂
+Have a great day and we’ll see you back here tomorrow!
+Happy shooting… 🙂

 P.S.
 Oh yeah, also wanted to throw out a reminder about the May giveaway which is going on right now.
 The theme is Wide and the prize this month is a copy of PTGui Pano Software – this is really incredible software at stitching multiple shots together to form panorama photos, both landscape and portrait style!
 The Flickr thread is here.

 P.P.S.
 A reader also pointed out to me that I forgot to include a link to the latest podcast, which went live last week, so for those of you that wait for announcements here to download the podcast, #45 is up and ready for download at your convenience.
 Enjoy!